betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

 ### Navigation Bar

 - Use the **Navigation Bar** to quickly jump to sections of the website.
-- Use the social media icons to visit Plantbeta's social media.
+- Use the social media icons to visit PutPlant's social media.
 - Toggle between LightTheme and DarkTheme.

 [InsertImage] Screenshot of nav Bar